Call us for an estimate

 • Musty, stale odours that drift into the living areas above

-If left unaddressed, ongoing moisture can also contribute to deterioration of mortar, rotting of wood framing in contact with damp masonry, and poor indoor air quality.
+If left unaddressed, ongoing moisture can also lead to weakened mortar joints, wood rot where framing contacts damp masonry, and poor indoor air quality.

 What Affects the Severity of the Problem?